samir-s-hassan/Buzz/README.md

 ## How to run

 1. Check the README of each folder e.g. README present in web/ to launch web, README present in mobile/ to launch mobile
-2. With those instructions you should be able to, build and run the app
+2. With those instructions you should be able to build and run the app
 3. Use the app!

 ## Video Walkthrough